Description

 Hazards

-- Massive overdevelopment is one of the biggest hazards at Hatchers Pass.
+- Massive overdevelopment is one of the biggest hazards at Hatcher Pass.
 It’s very common for towering cumulonimbus clouds to blast into the sky past 30,000 feet.
 These clouds will suck you up, chew on you for hours, and spit your frozen corpse out somewhere in the remote and inaccessible Talkeetna Mountains.
 Be aware that this development can occur quickly above you and it’s not always obvious that it’s happening until it’s too late.
 Blue sky over the Matanuska-Susitna Valley doesn’t mean that you’re safe.
 In fact it often means that you’re not.
 Scared?
 Good.

 - There are a lot of converging, diverging, and mixing valley flows in the Hatcher Pass area.
 Stay alert.

 - Winds can shift quickly.
-Be prepared.
+Be sure to check the full day weather forcast before flying.

 - The Launch Ridge slopes back and down towards Summit Lake, and poses a rotor hazard behind the ridge.
 Normal top-landing protocol is to parallel the ridge as it drops off to the north, and to be flying directly into the prevailing wind, and then to angle across towards the launch area.
 Be aware of other pilots soaring the launch ridge and bystanders standing watching on toplanding LZ.